emorgan00/EasyDatapacks/README.md

 [String Functions](https://github.com/emorgan00/EasyDatapacks/blob/master/examples/strings.mcf): A brief example of the various things you can do with raw text.

-[Raytracing](https://github.com/emorgan00/EasyDatapacks/blob/master/examples/simple_raytracer.mcf): A super simple ray tracing program that shows how simple it is in EasyDatapacks.
+[Raytracing](https://github.com/emorgan00/EasyDatapacks/blob/master/examples/simple_raytracer.mcf): A super simple ray tracing program.

+[Subcommands](https://github.com/emorgan00/EasyDatapacks/blob/master/examples/subcommands.mcf): An example of how to use subcommands.